-Liquidity risk of the Bank is assessed through Statement of Structural Liquidity and through Statement of Short Term Dynamic Liquidity.
-The liquidity profile of the Bank is measured on a static basis using the Statement of Structural Liquidity and using statement of Short Term Dynamic Liquidity it is measured on a dynamic basis.
+Liquidity risk of the Bank is assessed through Statement of Structural Liquidity and Statement of Short Term Dynamic Liquidity.
+The liquidity profile of the Bank is measured on a static basis using the Statement of Structural Liquidity and is measured on a dynamic basis using the Statement of Short Term Dynamic Liquidity.
 Structural liquidity position is assessed on a daily basis and dynamic liquidity position is assessed on a fortnightly basis.